Architecture model

 ).
 This separation is meant to contain the inner implementation and makes it easier to evolve applications over time.

-These layers will generally be implemented as the three packages outlined above: domain
+These layers should be implemented as the three packages outlined above: domain

 , application